jfitzpatrick99/CarND-Behavioral-Cloning-P3/writeup_report.md

 my network for 6 epochs only.
 While the resulting model did not do too badly, the car tires did go over the lane lines.
 I found that training for 3 epochs seemed to give the best results.

+### Dropout Layers

+For my final model I did not use dropout layers.
+I made this decision for two reasons:

+1. The trained model not using dropout layers performed the best in my test runs around the track in autonomous mode.
+2. I was able to acheive much lower validation error without dropout layers.
+3. The Nvidia architecture I used also did not use dropout layers.

+My experiments with dropout layers involved adding them after the convolutional layers and the fully connected layers.
+I tried using dropout rates of 0.50 and 0.25.
+In both cases I was not able to realize the same validation error I got without using them despite training for 10 epochs (vs 3 epochs without them).

+It is possible that placing them differently in the network or varying the dropout rates between layers would have made a difference but in my experience these layers seemed to make it take much longer to train with worse results.

 ## Model Architecture